smarabattula/auto_anki/DOCUMENTATION.md

 # Functionalities added to the older version:
-- In the previous version, links were being extracted for the questions selected from the pdf, whereas we have added a feature where instead of links, we will be extracting answers to those questions.
-This will help the user get a compiled list of questions and answers.

-- We integrated ANKI with the older version.
-  > ANKI: It is a program that creates flashcards which makes it easier to remember things.

-  With the help of this, flashcards can be created for questions and answers.

- - Added logic for creating decks of the questions and answers collected.

- - In the previous version, user input was the lecture pdf but now the user has to enter the deck name.

- - Improved the code coverage from the previous version from 64% to 76%.

- - Updated the documentation and README files.
+### Answer search
+In the previous version, only a relevant web link for a question was being extracted.
+In this version, we search the web for the relevant answers as well, and then find the best answer.
+Therefore, we do only show the user different questions but provide an end-to-end solution with both questions and answers.

+### Anki Integration
+We integrated a software tool called Anki with the current code, so that the question and answers can be stored as flashcards on Anki.

+### Anki Decks
+For each lecture, we create a deck, and then create multiple cards in the deck.
+Each card in the denotes a single question answer pair.
+We also developed logic to correctly store the cards, for Anki to use later.

+### Improved UI
+We made several improvements to the UI.
+For example, user can provide custom deck names, and specify where to store decks.
+We also made the onboarding easier to make the process of generating decks easier.

+### Improved Test coverage (64% -> 96%)
+We significantly improved the test coverage from 64% to 96%.
+To improve the coverage, we did not only write several additional tests, but also removed any redundant code that was not being used.

+### Improved Documentation
+We generated the code documentation using a new format called Pycco.
+We also revamped the readme and other docs for better readability and user experience.